openmobilityfoundation/mobility-data-specification/general-information.md

 ### Stop-based Geographic Data

-When an individual location coordinate measurement corresponds to a [Stop][general-stops], it must be presented with a `stop_id` property:
+When an individual location coordinate (Point, MultiPolygon, etc.) corresponds to a [Stop][general-stops], it must be presented with a `stop_id` property:

 ```json